nhinke/autonomous-quadrotor-control/README.md

 ## Demo Videos

-See YouTube video descriptions @ the links below for more information regarding each demo video.
+See YouTube video descriptions at the links below for more information regarding each demo video.

 1. [Demo1](https://youtu.be/1UGx2_VTam8) - brief hardware tour of physical hardware used to test AQC
 2. [Demo2](https://youtu.be/2gCSITocHEE) - demonstration of using one of the provided AQC [input clients](https://github.com/nhinke/rsp-project-repo/tree/master/example_aqc_input_clients) to publish position setpoints (the highest level of control available) from a laptop ground control station (GCS) to the AQC driver running on the vehicle's companion computer